Ninja-Squad/ninja-squad.github.com/_posts/2018-02-07-angular-cli-1.7.md

 As you may know, the CLI uses Webpack under the hood.
-Webpack is currently in version 3 but the version 4 [should not be far away](https://medium.com/webpack/webpack-4-beta-try-it-today-6b1d27d7d7e2), bringing in some performance enhancements and some nice features (like the side-effect feature, which should reduce our bundle sizes, better defaults, WebAssembly support, etc...).
+Webpack is currently in version 3 but the version 4 [should not be far away](https://medium.com/webpack/webpack-4-beta-try-it-today-6b1d27d7d7e2), bringing in some performance enhancements and some nice features (like the side-effect feature which should reduce our bundle sizes, better defaults, WebAssembly support, etc...).

 The CLI is getting ready to switch to Webpack 4, and we should enjoy some of these nice features (reduce bundle sizes, faster builds) soon!